 We know that all pregnancies differ from each other.
-With a surrogate pregnancy there are many medical screenings required prior and through the pregnancy.
+With a surrogate pregnancy, there are many medical screenings required prior to and through the pregnancy.
 There will be medical procedures prior to the pregnancy as well.
 This is to ensure the best chances for a successful pregnancy.

 Be open about C-Sections.

 Never having had a C-section, it is always good to educate yourself on “what ifs”.
 In general, there is not a very positive stigma surrounding C-sections.
 Understanding the process and recovery can help prepare your mind if one is required.
 There are many ways to speed up recovery such as asking for a binder at the hospital.
 Ask for help when you need it and get plenty of rest.

 If you suffer from round ligament pain, achy legs, or back problems, ask your clinic/ doctor if you can get additional support.
 Usually after your first trimester, you can get massages which can be life savers.
 Many women get relief from round ligament pain with chiropractic care throughout the pregnancy.
 By seeing a chiropractor you can experience relief from joint and neck pain and control the symptoms of nausea.
 With this in mind, many women receive chiropractic care during pregnancy and have shorter labor and delivery times.
 Again, you will want to get approval from your OB and clinic prior.